General Application for GST/HST Rebates

 where:

-G is the provincial part of the HST that would have become payable under the applicable section or subsection in respect of property at the particular time if that tax were calculated at the tax rate for the participating province; and
+G is the amount of tax that would have become payable under the applicable section or subsection in respect of the property at the particular time if that tax were calculated at the tax rate for the participating province

-H is the extent (expressed as a percentage) to which the investment plan may reasonably be regarded as holding or investing funds for the benefit of persons that are resident in the participating province.
+H is the extent (expressed as a percentage) to which the investment plan or segregated fund may reasonably be regarded as holding or investing funds for the benefit of persons that are resident in the participating province

 where: